Antox/Antox/README.md

 To get Antox on Google Play, join the [Google+ Community](https://plus.google.com/communities/103125800027884896310), and follow the instructions given.

-To install on F-Droid, add https://repo.tox.im/android and search for "Antox".

 ###What Is Currently Working
 - One to one messaging
 - File transfers